chrisbeatson/aitoolbox/README.md

-# AI Sandbox
+ # AI Toolbox

-Kickstarts a sandbox with n8n (with puppeteer node), postgres, qdrant, neo4j, and redis
+Kickstarts a locally hosted AI toolbox with n8n (with a built in puppeteer node), postgres, qdrant, neo4j, and redis

 ### What’s included